luongtsu/Swift-Coding-Style-Guide/README.md

 #### Access modifiers should be written before all other non-`@` modifiers.
-Combined with the [rules on declaration order](#declaration-order), this improves readability when scanning code vertically.
+Combined with the [rules on declaration order](#declaration-order), this improves readability when scanning code vertically*

 **Preferred**
 ```swift
 @objc internal class User: NSManagedObject {